 July 20, 2020

-RHDV2 - What Oxbow Is Doing To Keep Your Rabbits Safe
+RHDV2 - What Oxbow Is Doing To Keep Your Hay and Rabbits Safe

 The continued spread of Rabbit Hemorrhagic Disease Virus (RHDV2) in the United States is a serious concern for every rabbit pet owner.
 At Oxbow, we have implemented special precautionary measures to minimize the risk of this virus being spread via our hay and hay-based products.
 These measures have been implemented in addition to the extensive, long-standing quality processes practiced on all Oxbow hay.
 Measures specific to RHDV2 include: